Sabrina Lloyd

-Sabrina Anne Lloyd (born November 20, 1970) is an American retired film and television actress.
-She is known for portraying Wade Welles in the science fiction series Sliders, Natalie Hurley in the ABC sitcom Sports Night and Kelly in Father Hood (1993).
+Sabrina Lloyd (born November 20, 1970) is a retired American film and television actress.
+She is known for portraying Wade Welles in the science fiction series Sliders, Natalie Hurley in the ABC sitcom Sports Night and Kelly Charles in Father Hood (1993).

 Early life

-Sabrina Lloyd was born in Fairfax County, Virginia, and raised in Mount Dora, Florida.
-She is the daughter of Judy Lloyd, who managed a title insurance company in Lake Mary.
+Sabrina Lloyd is the daughter of Judy Lloyd, who managed a title insurance company in Lake Mary, Florida.
 At age 12, she began her acting career in the role of Pepper in a Mount Dora production of Annie.

-When she was in the 10th grade she participated in a student exchange program that allowed her to spend a year in Brisbane, Queensland, Australia.
-While there, she was a full-time student at Pine Rivers High School.
+When she was in the 10th grade she participated in a student exchange program that allowed her to spend a year in Brisbane, Australia.
 She graduated from Lake Mary High School in 1989.

 Career

-Returning to the United States, Lloyd continued to perform in local theater such as the Baystreet Players in Eustis and the Ice House Theater in Mount Dora, appearing in productions of Grease, Crimes of the Heart, and The Wizard of Oz.
 Lloyd moved to New York when she was 18 to pursue a film career.
 Her earliest work there was in industrial training films and TV commercials, including one for Eastpak backpacks.
 She made a guest appearance on an episode of Law & Order called "Intolerance".
 She signed with a new talent agent and started getting more roles in TV and film.

 Her first important role in feature films was in Chain of Desire, and this was followed by her first starring role in Father Hood with Patrick Swayze.
 She appeared in the 1993 music video for the song "Iris" by The Breeders.
-Lloyd also made appearances on television, starring in the TV movies The Coming Out of Heidi Leiter, an episode of Lifestories: Families in Crisis and Love Off Limits.
+Lloyd also made appearances on television, starring in the TV movies The Coming Out of Heidi Leiter, an episode of Lifestories: Families in Crisis and Love Off Limits, an episode of the CBS Schoolbreak Special.

 In 1995, Lloyd played Wade Welles, one of the original four characters in the sci-fi TV show Sliders.
 In 1997, the show was picked up by the Sci Fi Channel, but Lloyd's contract was not renewed.
 She quickly landed a co-starring role as senior associate producer Natalie Hurley in the ABC sitcom Sports Night.

 In 2005, she starred as Terry Lake on the television show Numb3rs, but she left after the first season.
+Her contract had an option to leave after the first season, and she chose to do so.
+Lloyd wanted to return to New York.
 In 2008, Lloyd was the lead actress in the independent film Universal Signs.